Julian Lage: Early life and career

 On March 17, 2021, it was announced that he signed to Blue Note Records.
-Along with the announcement, it was announced that his debut release on the label entitled Squint would be released on June 11.
+Along with the announcement, it was announced that his debut release on the label, entitled Squint, would be released on June 11.
 The lead single "Saint Rose" was released on that day as well.
-April 9 saw the release on the second single "Boo's Blues."
+April 9 saw the release of the second single, "Boo's Blues".

-View With a Room was released on September 16, 2022 The lead single, Auditorium, was released on June 21.
-Word for Word, the second single, was released on July 13.
-The third single, Tributary, was released on August 10.
-The fourth single, Chavez, was released on August 31.
+View with a Room was released on September 16, 2022.
+The lead single, "Auditorium", was released on June 21.
+This was followed by "Word for Word", the second single, which was released on July 13, the third, "Tributary", released on August 10, and the fourth, "Chavez", released on August 31.

-On November 14, 2023, Lage release the single, Omission, continuing to use the acoustic instrumentation found on his EP The Layers, which was released on March 17, 2023.
+On November 14, 2023, Lage released the single "Omission", continuing to use the acoustic instrumentation found on his EP The Layers, which was released on March 17, 2023.